everpub/openscienceprize/proposal.md

-The open source/open science community is rapidly converging around a set of technologies that will enable highly reproducible computer-aided research publications.
+The open source/open science community is rapidly converging around a set of technologies that will enable highly reproducible computer-aided research.
 These technologies include environments to encode and encapsulate dependencies, cloud compute to execute workflows, collaboration technologies that enable remixing, and text formats that enable comparison and merging.

-We believe that the time is right to explore the problem space in a focused way and find points of general technical agreement as well as map areas where further work is needed.
-A vertical spike through the problem space, with tools to go from an empty directory to a fully rendered paper that can be re-rendered and executed, reviewed, and remixed, will provide a technical basis for demos and extension.
+We believe that the time is right to develop a vertical spike through the problem space, with tools to go from an empty directory to a fully rendered paper with an associated workflow that executed, reviewed, and remixed.
+We will explore a specific vertical integration of the existing tools in a focused way, find points of general technical agreement, and map areas where further work is needed.
+In the process, we will provide a technical basis for demos and extension.
 Engagement with a broad community, open discussion, and community brainstorming will build consensus about "solved" problems as well as discovering the hard knots of disagreement.
 Finally, open community building around this problem will inevitably yield serendipitous long-term interactions.

 ## Background: